JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: JUNO: Experimental Setup and Analysis

+where the four pull parameters correspond to the two signal systematic uncertainties for each of the two reactor contributions, Yangjiang and Taishan; one associated with the signal normalization and one with the spectral calibration.

-Here, $N_{i}^{\rm true}$ denotes the observed number of events in the $i$th JUNO energy bin of the 59.1 days dataset, and $N_{i}^{\rm test}$ represents the predicted event obtained from the theoretical model under test (GLoBES).
-The ranges over which the oscillation and LIV parameters are varied are listed in Table~\ref{tab1}.
+Here, $N_{i}^{\rm true}$ denotes the observed number of events in the $i$th JUNO energy bin of the 59.1-day dataset, while $N_{i}^{\rm test}$ represents the predicted number of events obtained from the theoretical model under test implemented in GLoBES.
+The ranges over which the oscillation parameters are varied are listed in Table~\ref{tab1}.

-In our analysis, we have first normalized the unoscillated events obtained from GLoBES to the unoscillated events shown by the black dotted curve on the left and dark blue curve on the right of Figure \ref{fig:juno-data}, respectively.
-The $N_{i}^{\rm true}$ is taken from the JUNO data.
-We then simulated the oscillated events, including LIV, using GLoBES for $N_{i}^{\rm test}$.
-The analysis uses 64 prompt-energy bins spanning the range $E_{\rm prompt}$ in $[1,9]$ MeV.
-We assume a baseline of 52.5 km, corresponding to the reactor--detector distance, and adopt an energy resolution of $3\%$ for all energies.
+In our analysis, we first normalize the unoscillated events obtained from GLoBES to match the unoscillated JUNO spectrum shown by the black dotted curve in both panels and by the dark blue curve in the right panel of Figure \ref{fig:juno-data}.
+The observed event numbers $N_i^{\rm true}$ are taken from the publicly released JUNO reconstructed prompt-energy spectrum after background subtraction, while the predicted event numbers $N_i^{\rm test}$ are generated using GLoBES, including possible LIV contributions.

+Since the released JUNO spectrum is given at reconstructed-energy level, detector response effects are already included in the experimental data.
+To compare with it, the GLoBES prediction includes the finite energy resolution of the detector through the energy-resolution function implemented in the AEDL file, with a JUNO-like resolution parameter of $3\%$.
+Statistical uncertainties are included through the $\chi^2$ calculation, and systematic uncertainties are treated with GLoBES pull method, including $0.8\%$ signal-normalization uncertainty and a $0.5\%$ spectral-calibration uncertainty.
+The signal efficiency is implemented separately through an overall signal factor of $0.8$.
+Since the full JUNO covariance matrix is not used, the resulting bounds should be interpreted within this statistical and detector response treatment.

+The analysis uses 64 prompt-energy bins spanning the range $E_{\rm prompt}$ in $[1.0, 9.4]$ MeV, i.e. $[1.8, 10.2]$ MeV for neutrino energy $E_\nu$, assuming a baseline of $52.5$ km and an energy resolution of $3\%$.
+The first 56 bins in the range $[1.0, 6.6]$ MeV have a width of $0.1$ MeV, the next four bins in the range $[6.6, 7.4]$ MeV have a width of $0.2$ MeV, followed by bins of $0.3$ MeV, $0.5$ MeV, and $0.8$ MeV, respectively.

+To validate our numerical implementation, we compare the unoscillated and oscillated spectra obtained within GLoBES with those reported by the JUNO collaboration \cite{abusleme2025first}.
+The total number of unoscillated events reproduced in our setup agrees with the JUNO expectation.
+While minor differences in the spectral shape are visible near the peak region, the position of the oscillation features in energy is consistently reproduced, which is essential for the $\chi^2$ scans presented below.
+Moreover, the best-fit point obtained in the standard three-neutrino scenario lies close to the JUNO Collaboration result, showing that our independent GLoBES implementation provides a consistent description of the released spectrum for the purposes of the sensitivity study performed here.

+There is an apparent enhancement in the event spectrum around 6.6 MeV in the right panel of the Figure \ref{fig:juno-data}.
+This feature originates from the fact that the right panel shows event counts per bin, whereas the left panel displays the JUNO spectrum normalized to a uniform bin width of $0.1$ MeV (events/0.1 MeV).
+The relation between both representations is